veeso/elm-chat/README.md

 }
 ```

-in addition the field `avatar` must contain a file.
+in addition, the field `avatar` may contain a file.

 the following response is returned: